FunkinCrew/Funkin/Build.md

 IF YOU WANT TO COMPILE THE GAME YOURSELF, CONTINUE READING!!!

-## DISCLAIMER: USE POLYMOD 1.3.0 BECAUSE 1.3.1 HAS A STUPDIO BUG RN

 ### Installing the Required Programs

 First you need to install Haxe and HaxeFlixel.
 I'm too lazy to write and keep updated with that setup (which is pretty simple).